What Is The Difference Between Gross Income And Total Income

 Difference Between Gross Total Income and Total Income

-Gross Total Income is the total income a person receives in a given fiscal year, before any deductions are made.
+Gross Total Income is the earnings a person receives in a given fiscal year, before any deductions under Chapter VI-A (Sections 80C to 80U) are made.
 It encompasses earnings from all sources, including wages, real estate, businesses, capital gains, and other sources.

-The total amount of income that is liable to taxes is called total income.
-It is computed by deducting from the GTI the deductions and exclusions permitted by the Income Tax Act.
+The full amount of income that is liable to tax is called Total Income.
+It is computed by deducting from the GTI the deductions and exemptions permitted by the Income Tax Act.
 The amount of income that must be paid in taxes is the resultant figure.
-Here is a tabular representation of the difference between gross total income and total income
+Here is a tabular representation of the difference between Gross Total Income and Total Income:

 ParametersGross Total Income (GTI)Total Income (TI)